Roberts-sw/MLX90621-Arduino_Uno/readme.md

 Luckily my sensor is the D-type, so fewer calculations were needed.

-As bonuses I added a tested square-root routine and float-to-string converter with the project, using about 10kB of flash and 1kB of RAM.
+As bonuses I added a tested square-root routine and float-to-string converter with the project, using about 10kB of flash and 1kB of SRAM, including a nice I2C-scanner and run-time choice of what to show from the sensor.